The Asian Awards

 The Asian Awards is an annual award ceremony for the global Asian community which takes place in the United Kingdom, with 14 categories that include business, philanthropy, entertainment, culture and sport.
 Nominees are selected by an independent judging panel initially co-chaired by Baroness Verma and Nat Wei, Baron Wei then from 2014 onwards Karan Bilimoria, Baron Bilimoria.

 In 2010 and 2011, the awards were only open to those born in or with direct family origin from India, Sri Lanka, Pakistan, or Bangladesh.
 From 2013, they were expanded to include all people of South, East and South East Asian origin.

-The tenth edition of the awards is due to take place in 2025 due to the COVID-19 pandemic.
+The tenth edition of the awards is due to take place in 2026 due to the COVID-19 pandemic and other planning delays.
 It will be hosted in Mumbai for the first time.